 Integrating 3D content in an iFrame

 On average, customers interact with a 3D model for at least 20 seconds, while 34% of them interact for more than 30 seconds.
-And that’s not it, greater interactivity not only increases the time spent on the model, but also the time spent on the website by up to 270%.
+And that’s not it; greater interactivity increases not only the time spent on the model but also the time spent on the website by up to 270%.

 Looking to integrate a 3D viewer in an iFrame?